 Lee Patterson (Sam Lowry), Betty McDowall (Anne Ford), Eddie Byrne (Inspector O’Neill), Ewen Solon (Sir David Rogers), John le Mesurier (Dr Tranter), Garard Green (Dr Urquhart), Philip Leaver (Music Hall Manager), Jane Taylor (Hazel), Barbara Burke (Kitty Knowles), Endre Muller (Louis Benz), Jack Allen (Assistant Commissioner Hodges), Denis Shaw (Simes), Bill Shine (Lord Tom Sopwith), Anne Sharp (Helen), George Rose (Clarke), Esma Cannon (Nelly)

 London, 1888.
 The city is being terrorised by the Jack the Ripper killings.
-Amid public outcry about their incompetence, police inspector O’Neill is overworked but has no clues.
+Amid public outcry that accuses the police of incompetence, Inspector O’Neill is overworked but has no clues.
 He is joined by Sam Lowry, a police colleague from America.
 Lowry becomes attracted to Anne Ford, the ward of surgeon Dr Tranter, who has volunteered for a job at the Whitechapel hospital.
-As various other girls from local bars and dancehalls become victims to the killer who is searching for a Mary Clarke, it becomes apparent that this is someone with medical expertise and may be working at the hospital.
+Various other girls from local bars and dancehalls become victims to the killer who is searching for a Mary Clarke.
+In O’Neill and Lowry’s search, it becomes apparent that this is someone with medical expertise and may be working at the hospital.

 Jack the Ripper has had a strong afterlife on film, almost none of which bears any resemblance to the events that happened historically.
 Prior to this film, the only treatments had been the Alfred Hitchcock silent film The Lodger: A Story of the London Fog (1927), which had thrice been remade as The Lodger (1932), a sound version of the Hitchcock film, The Lodger (1944) with Laird Cregar and Man in the Attic (1953) with Jack Palance.
 However, The Lodger was less about the Jack the Ripper killings than the story of a household believing that their tenant might be the killer where the Ripper’s crimes and victims had been heavily fictionalised.
 (See below for other treatments of the Jack the Ripper story on film).

-Perhaps the disappointment of the film comes in that Jimmy Sangster has not done much to research the Jack the Ripper casefile (although to be fair to him, at the time he was writing there was not the wealth of detail and minutiae of research on the victims, suspects and almost every facet of the case that there is easily available online today).
-Sangster goes for the old cliche of the Ripper suspected of being a doctor (supposedly because of the surgical precision of the cuts, although this notion was dismissed by the leading pathologist in the case) and of him as a shadowy figure in a top hat stalking Whitechapel with a black surgical bag (another cliche that has been disproved by eyewitness reports).
+Perhaps the biggest disappointment of the film is that Jimmy Sangster has not done much to research the Jack the Ripper casefile.
+(Although to be fair to him, at the time he was writing there was not the wealth of detail and minutiae of research on the victims, suspects and almost every facet of the case that there is easily available online today).
+The film goes for the old cliche of the Ripper suspected of being a doctor (supposedly because of the surgical precision of the cuts, although this notion was dismissed by the leading pathologist in the case) and as a shadowy figure in a top hat stalking Whitechapel with a black surgical bag (another cliche that has been disproved by eyewitness reports).
 Sangster eventually reveals the Ripper as [PLOT SPOILERS] a doctor from an upper-class background who, in a piece of cod-1940s B movie psychological motivation, is killing all women because a Mary Clarke caused his son to go astray.